Overview of the First Home Savings Account (FHSA)

 5. Myth: Opening an FHSA Automatically Maximizes Your Contribution Room

 Reality: Simply opening an FHSA does not mean you can immediately contribute the lifetime limit of $40,000.
 Contributions are capped at $8,000 annually, and you cannot carry forward unused room until the account is opened.
-If you delay opening the account, you lose the opportunity to maximize your contributions for that year.
+If you delay opening the account, you may lose the opportunity to maximize your contributions for that year.

 6. Myth: You Can Transfer RRSP Funds into an FHSA Without Impacting FHSA Limits